globalbrain/sefirot/docs/components/desc.md

 ## Empty state

-All value components accepts empty value as `null` and `undefined`.
-When the value is not present, the `<SDescEmpty>` component are displayed.
+All components that support `:value` can accept empty values, which are represented as `null` or `undefined`.
+When `:value` is not present or is empty, the `<SDescEmpty>` component is displayed.

-Although probably not very useful, you could directly use `<SDescEmpty>` component to display empty value.
+Although it may not be very useful, you have the option to directly use `<SDescEmpty>` to display empty values.

 ```vue-html
 <SDesc cols="2" gap="24">